Company visits

 Coming soon

 That trip to Arendal hasn’t happened yet—I’m scheduled to fly to Norway with two members of our video team on November 9.
-As I’m writing this, that’s still about three weeks away, and almost two weeks after this article is published.
+As I’m writing this, that’s still about three weeks away, and almost two weeks after this article’s publication.
 You can be assured that I’ll be quizzing Jan, Thomas, and whoever else is around to suss out how the Tower 8 and the rest of the 1528 series of speakers came to be—which is something I know that many of our readers and viewers want to know about.
 And as the case has been for a couple of decades now, much of that information is likely to wind up in my review of the Tower 8, which is scheduled to run on this site on December 1.

 . . .
 Doug Schneider